quartz-technology/dev.to/devops/setup-https-with-nginx-and-certbot/README.md

 A bit of theory before starting, why is it important to set up HTTPS on your application?

-Basically, HTTPS add a security layer around HTTP protocol thanks TLS encryption.
+Basically, HTTPS adds a security layer around HTTP protocol thanks to TLS encryption.
-When a request is sent with HTTPS, it hide the content of the request, so it cannot be intercepted and used by an attacker.
+When a request is sent with HTTPS, it hides the content of the request, so it cannot be intercepted and used by an attacker.

 Here is a [great article from CloudFlare](https://www.cloudflare.com/en-gb/learning/ssl/why-use-https/) for the most curious.